kaskeh/pythonProjects/README.md

 # python
-This is just my how are study python for some exp
+This is just my how to study python for some exp